bbauska/css-mastering-css/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>CHAPTER SUMMARY</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In this chapter, we looked at various CSS plugins.
-It improves the coding functionality by adding these to your plugins.
+<p>In this chapter, we looked at various CSS plugins.
+It improves the
+coding functionality by adding these to your plugins.</p>

 <h3>Appraisal</h3>

-If you want to be a front end developer, you should have a good qual- ity book, which makes you the developer from scratch to advance.
+<p>If you want to be a front end developer, you should have a good qual-
+ity book, which makes you the developer from scratch to advance.
 We believe, nowadays the development is on the peek.
 You might have seen that many biggest companies start their work from scratch by